LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 Read convert parameter from Json file:
   EDPSymbologyConvert --itemfile ./ISINList.txt --jsonfile ./request.json

   -i, --universe     Required.
 List of symbol or item separate by comma.
-For example, -i
-                     IBM.N,037833100,TH0001010014 ,where 037833100 is CUSIP and TH0001010014 is
+                     For  example, -i IBM.N,037833100,TH0001010014 ,where 037833100 is CUSIP and TH0001010014 is ISIN.
-                     ISIN.

-  -t, --to           List of field to returns from Symbology Convert service.
-Set it to empty
+  -t, --to           List of the field to returns from Symbology Convert service.
-                     string or not set, the service will return all available fields for the universe.
+                     Set it to empty string or not set, the service will return all available fields.

   -j, --jsonfile     Required.
-Allow the application to read use request parameter from json file
-                     instead.
-If set it override values from -i and -t.
+Allow the application to read request parameters from the JSON file instead.
+Set it to override values from -i and -t.

-  -o, --csvoutput    (Default: ./csvoutput.csv) File name or absolute path to csv file.
-It allows
-                     the application to write an output to CSV file specify in this option.
+  -o, --csvoutput    (Default: ./csvoutput.csv) File name or absolute path to CSV file.
+It allows the application to write output to CSV file specified in this option.

-  -f, --itemfile     (Default: ) If set, application will read universe list from the file instead.
-                     The format is multi-line item.
+  -f, --itemfile     (Default: ) If set, the application will read universe list from the file instead.
+The format is a multi-line item.

   --verbose          (Default: false) Print additional logs to console output.